-We all like saving money on our monthly utility bills, but it turns out there’s a way to do it when you aren’t even home.
+It's always nice when we manage to save money on our utility bills, but it just so happens there’s a way to lower energy use, even when you're not even home.

 The key is your thermostat.
-By learning more about its special features and settings, you can structure its daily schedule around your personal preferences.
-You can create a number of automated temperature settings for when you’re at home, away or even when you’re asleep.
+By using automatic schedules, you can tailor the temperature to your needs.
+That means you can have different temperature settings for when you’re at home, away or even when you’re sleeping.

 While at Home

 When you’re home, you want to enjoy a comfortable temperature.
-It's only natural to want your thermostat lower in the summer if you're indoors to appreciate the cool air.
+That’s why it’s best to set your thermostat lower in the summer if you're indoors to appreciate the cool air.

-But in terms of energy efficiency, the best range for when you're in your home during the summer is in fact anywhere between 78 and 80 degrees Fahrenheit.
-By adjusting things a few degrees, you'll avoid the worst of summer while still lowering your monthly energy bill.
+But in terms of energy efficiency, the best range for when you're in your home during the summer is actually around 78 and 80 degrees Fahrenheit.
+With this adjustment, you'll keep cool while still keeping your energy bills low.

-When setting the temperature for when you are out of the house in summer, it's extremely common to move the thermostat higher for while they're gone.
+When setting the temperature for when you are out of the house in summer, the majority of homeowners will set the thermostat higher for while they're gone.

-For some homes, you can set the thermostat to higher temperatures like 88 degrees while no one is home before lowering it back to the sweet spot of 78-80 degrees when you or a family member return.
-This way, your air conditioning system isn't working around the clock to cool an empty house.
+If your home is located somewhere a little cooler, you can set the thermostat to higher temperatures like 88 degrees while no one is home and then lower it back to the sweet spot of 78-80 degrees once you're home again.
+This way, your air conditioning won't have to work constantly to keep an empty house cool.

 Additional Ways to Reduce Energy Use:

-- Smart thermostat installation: Switching to a smart thermostat in the summer helps save money on energy costs by automatically adjusting to your lifestyle and home environment.
-It'll take care of making changes while you are home or sleeping, before allowing it to warm up when no one is home.
-With reliable brands like the Lennox iComfort, you have the ability to remotely access and change the temperature through your smartphone, tablet or laptop.
-Planning smart thermostat installation in your Mobile home can be the simplest strategy for maintaining comfortable, yet energy-efficient temperatures whether you're at home or across the country.
+- Install a smart thermostat: Using a smart thermostat in the summer is an excellent way to reduce energy costs by automatically adjusting to your lifestyle and personal preferences.
+It'll take care of making changes while you are home or sleeping, while allowing it to warm up when no one is home.
+Using reputed brands and models such as the Lennox iComfort, you have the ability to remotely access and change the temperature through your smartphone, tablet or laptop.
+Planning smart thermostat installation in your [siteinfo field="msa"] home is an effortless way to set the correct temperature no matter where you are.

-- Update your existing HVAC system: A high-efficiency HVAC system is another great option for long-term energy savings.
-With greater energy efficiency, your utility bills will be lower because it requires less energy to achieve comfortable temperatures.
-Air conditioning installation in Mobile is only a phone call away, so don't hesitate to reach out to local pros who can set you up for success.
+- Upgrade your HVAC system: A high-efficiency HVAC system can save money in the long run.
+With greater energy efficiency, your utility bills will be lower because it requires less energy to heat and cool your home.
+Air conditioning installation in [siteinfo field="msa"] is a breeze for experienced professionals like [siteinfo field="name"]

-- Schedule annual AC maintenance: Hiring a skilled professional to perform regular air conditioning maintenance in Mobile can have a significant impact on your utility bills.
-By regularly cleaning the coils, checking for damage and clearing ventilation of dust and debris, this can help your HVAC system run more efficiently.
-Higher energy efficiency will also reduce strain on important or delicate components and lowers operational costs, resulting in lower energy usage and subsequently, smaller bills.
+- Stay on top of routine AC maintenance: Hiring a skilled professional to perform regular air conditioning maintenance in [targetlocation] can have a significant impact on your utility bills.
+With regular cleaning of the coils, checking for damage and keeping vents clear of dust and debris, you may notice your HVAC system run more efficiently.
+More efficient operation reduces strain on key parts and lowers operational costs, leading to lower energy usage, which translates into lower energy bills.

 - Check your attic insulation: Insulation is a vital part of maintaining an energy-efficient home, keeping the hot air outside and the cool air inside during the summer.
-The North American Insulation Manufacturers Association (NAIMA) offers an official recommendation stating homeowners in southern states should install at least 13-14 inches of insulation, while those in northern U.S. states should have 16-18 inches.
+The North American Insulation Manufacturers Association (NAIMA) offers an official recommendation stating homeowners in souther states should possess at least 13-14 inches of insulation, while colder climates do better with 16-18 inches.

-- Review your air ducts: A leak in the air ducts could increase your energy bills much more than 20 percent, plus it can potentially allow harmful emissions from your water heater, clothes dryer and other appliances throughout your home.
+- Check your ventilation: Leaky ductwork can raise your energy bills much more than 20 percent, plus it can also lead to problems with your water heater, clothes dryer and other appliances throughout your home.
 Finding any leaks fast and sealing them can address both concerns.

-- Seal all other leaky spots in your home: Sealing leaky spots in your home with caulk, foam sealant or weather-stripping helps keep things cooler during those hot summer days.
-Don't forget to check for any gaps around windows, doors and even outdoor fixtures.
+- Seal all other leaky spots in your home: Finding and sealing any remaining leaks in your home with caulk, foam sealant or weather-stripping keeps temperatures a little cooler on hot summer days.
+It’s also important to check for any gaps around windows, doors and even outdoor fixtures.
 Making time to seal leaks now can help you save a lot over time.